 These are examples of some of the conditions you may have in a prenuptial agreement.
 The court may choose to address any of these if it appears one spouse comes out far ahead of the other.
 Note that contemplating future children, custody, and child support cannot go in a prenup.

 Having agreements in place before marrying can ease the tension should you get a divorce.
-If you would like more information on this and other divorce-related issues, follow the link to our website.
+If you would like more information on this and other divorce-related issues, discuss your case with a family law attorney.